rxut/TickrateSwitcher/README.md

 Step 4) Add **Parameters=?Tickrate=128** or **Parameters=?Tickrate=60** or any desired tickrate inside your Map Vote as a part of settings.

-I recommend using VoteSys by Deoad as your map vote mod (https://github.com/Deaod/VoteSys)
+I recommend using VoteSys by Deoad as your map vote mod (https://github.com/Deaod/VoteSys) as it allows parameters to be added to the URL.

 **ACKNOWLEDGEMENTS:**